Atlantic City casinos reopen in a changed pandemic world

 And many laid-off casino workers — including some who until Monday night expected to be back at work within days — will remain without a job.
 Bob McDevitt, president of the main casino workers’ union here, said 60% of his union members had been scheduled to return to work this week.
 Now, as few as 30% may go back because restaurant and beverage workers will not be needed.

-“Unfortunately for our team members, we had to re-lay off a fair amount of people,” said Baumann, the executive whose company owns Caesars, Bally’s and Harrah’s.
+“Unfortunately for our team members, we had to re-lay off a fair amount of people,” said Ron Baumann, regional president for Caesars Entertainment, which owns Caesars, Bally’s and Harrah’s.
 “It’s excruciatingly difficult to do that.”

 By WAYNE PARRY